Course Content and Outcome Guide for CIS 277H

 - Special Fee:

 Course DescriptionDevelop career objectives by solving projects in a simulated Health Informatics environment.
 Projects may include, but will not be limited to the following topics: data mining, work flow analysis, user interface evaluation, and other database, networking and programming applications.
 An overview of the Health Informatics degree will be covered.
-Prerequisite: CIS 135T, CIS 140M and CIS 275.
+Prerequisites: CIS 135T, CIS 140M and CIS 275.
 Audit available.

 Addendum to Course Description